Check for daily updates on our website for any changes to planned pool hours.

 There are staggered deadlines for lodging compliance certificates depending on when your pool was built.
 The deadline for providing the first Certificate of Barrier Compliance will be sent to you after Council has received your pool or spa registration application.

-Inspection compliance certificates will then be required to be lodged with Council every four years.
+Inspections will need to be undertaken and the issued Certificate of Barrier Compliance will then be required to be lodged with Council every four years.

 Any work completed on an existing safety barrier, other than basic maintenance such as replacing a hinge, requires a Building Permit to alter the barrier.
 Any work to alter an existing barrier will need to comply with current Regulations.